imranayesha18/trainingprog/README.md

-MyThread-Prog to implement thread class in java.
+20.MyThread-Prog to implement thread class in java.

+21.